tschmenger/Annotate_Alignments/README.md

 ___
 # Introduction
-## This script
-The file **Latest/create_svg_20230327.py** comes with several python2 functions that can annotate or highlight positions in a Clustal-formatted alignment.
+The file **Latest/create_svg_20230327.py** comes with several python2 functions that can annotate and highlight positions in a Clustal-formatted alignment.
+The resultfile is a .svg that is fully compatible for further editing in Inkscape or Illustrator.

 ___
 ## General use case